Highly sensitive, benchtop, in vivo optical imaging system for Fluorescence and Bioluminescence preclinical studies

 Bone imaging using the φ-eye™

-In vivo fluorescence bone imaging using a probe with an emission wave length of 680nm, in a mouse model with spondyloarthritis.
-This method could be a powerful tool for monitoring disease progression and evaluating the efficacy of new therapeutic interventions.
+In vivo fluorescence imaging of bone was performed using a probe with an emission wavelength of 680 nm in a mouse model of spondyloarthritis.
+This approach offers a powerful tool for monitoring disease progression and evaluating the efficacy of novel therapeutic interventions.

 Applications